aiven/aiven-docs/docs/platform/howto/restrict-access.md

 combination of both.

 :::important
-IP filters apply to publicly-accessible endpoints only.
+IP filters apply to publicly accessible endpoints only.
 :::

 1. Log in to [Aiven Console](https://console.aiven.io).